toirl/cointrader/docs/usage.rst

 use for trading.  **Tip:** You can use the :ref:`exchange_command` to calculate the amount of BTC from given dollar.

-With no further options cointrader will work on a chart of the last 24H in a resolution of 30min.
-The time frame can be changed by using the `--timeframe` option.
-See `--help` for more information.
+With no further options cointrader will work on a chart with a resolution of 30min.
 The resolution can be changed by using the `--resolution` option.
 See `--help` for more information.

+You can set a timeframe to define the trading time of cointrader.
+A start and end of the timeframe can be set by using the `--start` and `--end` option which takes a datetime argument in the format "YYYY-MM-DD HH:MM:SS".
+On default cointrader will start to trade immediately and will trade until you stop cointrader.

 .. index::
    single: Backtest